MikeostCorp/Gradify/README.md

 - [ ] Teacher/Admin accounts.
 - [ ] SQL Query constructor.
 - [ ] Report constructor.
-- [X] BUG!!! tables stop loading after a minute of inactivity :/
 - [ ] User remembering during authorization
 - [ ] Separate forms for editing posts
 - [ ] Filter buttons in the table
 - [ ] Ability to save the report in .pdf format, with a choice of saving path
 - [X] Search bar on the table
 - [ ] Change the delete-row window

+## Bug report:
+- [X] Tables stop loading after a minute of inactivity :/
-- [ ] BUG!!!
-(Only on OSX 10.15).
+- [ ] (Only on OSX 10.15).
 Sometimes after restarting appears "ghost" logged user and causes an error[segfault]